 When can I expect to receive my rates notice?

 Rate notices for the 2019/2020 financial year will be mailed out to all our ratepayers in August 2019.

 The collection of rates from property owners is our primary means of raising revenue to pay for all the services we provide.
 Rate payments are your investment in services and infrastructure for the Yarra community.

-Follow these steps to register to receive your rates notice by email.
+Follow these steps to register to receive your rates notice by email

 Once activated, all future rate notices will then be emailed to you.
 You can also log in to access older rate notices in your archive.

 Note: We can only send your rate notice via email.
 Other letters or notices will still be sent to your postal address.
 You can also login to your account to update your details.

 The State Government has directed all Victorian councils to collect a Fire Services Property Levy in conjunction with council rates.